 Metafuture is an educational think tank that explores alternative and preferred futures and the worldviews and myths that underlie them.
 Through presentations, workshops and research, Metafuture helps local and global organizations and institutions create alternative and preferred futures.
-It is hosted by Professors Sohail Inayatullah and Ivana Milojević.
+It is hosted by Sohail Inayatullah and Ivana Milojević.

 About Sohail Inayatullah

 Professor Sohail Inayatullah /sə'heɪl ɪnaɪʌ'tʊla/, a political scientist, is Professor at Tamkang University, Taipei (Graduate Institute of Futures Studies); Associate, Mt.
 Eliza Executive Education, Melbourne Business School, and Adjunct Professor at the University of the Sunshine Coast (Faculty of Social Sciences and the Arts).
 In 2015, Professor Inayatullah was awarded the first UNESCO Chair in Futures Studies.
 In 2010, he was awarded the Laurel award for all-time best futurist by the Shaping Tomorrow Foresight Network.
 In March 2011, he was awarded an honorary doctorate by Universiti Sains Malaysia, Penang.
 He received his doctorate from the University of Hawaii in 1990.
 Inayatullah has lived in Islamabad, Pakistan; Bloomington, Indiana; Flushing, New York; Geneva, Switzerland; Kuala Lumpur, Malaysia; Honolulu, Hawaii; and currently resides in Mooloolaba, Australia.